tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Lesser Spellwrought Tattoo

+This magic tattoo contains a single [wizard spell](../Classes/Wizard.md#spell-list) of 3rd level or lower.
+Once the tattoo is there, you can cast its spell, requiring no material components.
+The tattoo glows faintly while you cast the spell and for the spell's duration.
+Once the spell ends, the tattoo vanishes from your skin.

+---

 #### Lore Bottle

 A bottle of translucent glass, sealed with lead, with a ghastly face that peers out at you.
 When you ask it questions, it answers in the form of vague hunches.
 For tough questions, the face might fade out for a while, apparently searching somewhere for an answer.
 Owning the bottle gives you +2 bonus to Intelligence-based skill checks, if you have the time (and privacy) to consult the lore bottle.
 Chances are, your particular lore bottle has some sort of specialty or bias, which you will discover only through use.
 Unlike most magic items, lore bottles can often be found for sale, but you probably don't want those.